philbudne/spipatjs/README.md

 ### len(NF)

-Where N is a positive integer (or Function returning one), matches the given number of characters.
+Where N is a positive integer (or Function returning one), matches the given number of Unicode characters.
 For example, Len(10) matches any string that is exactly ten characters long.

 ### notany(SSVF)